-We have entered into twenty-three union labor or collective bargaining agreements as of December 31, 2022.
+We are signatory to twenty-four union collective bargaining agreements as of December 31, 2023; however, currently Parsons only employs union personnel on three of the twenty-four agreements Consisting of approximately 300 employees.
+For the other twenty-one, we have negotiated and/or signed agreements on behalf of our customers in a program management role, are part of a joint-venture partnership where the construction contractor employs the union personnel, or the project does not currently have a need for the type of work covered by the applicable union agreement.
 The outcome of any future negotiations relating to union representation or collective bargaining agreements for these or other employees in the future may not be favorable to us.
 We may reach agreements in collective bargaining that increase our operating expenses and lower our net income as a result of higher wages or benefit expenses.
 In addition, negotiations with unions could divert management attention and disrupt operations, which may adversely affect our results of operations.
 If we are unable to negotiate acceptable collective bargaining agreements, we may have to address the threat of union-initiated work actions, including strikes.
 Depending on the nature of the threat or the type and duration of any work action, these actions could disrupt our operations and adversely affect our operating results.